wkim97/lm-puf/README.md

 # lm-puf

-Machine-learning modeling attacks against an optical/thermal PUF.
+Machine-learning modeling attacks against LM-PUF.
 Each instance maps **5 temperature features** `[begin_temp, end_temp, substrate_temp, win_min_temp, win_max_temp]`
 to a **1024-bit response**.
 An attack is counted as successful when the predicted response is within **33.2 % Hamming distance** of the true response (reported as *instance accuracy*).